 Your objection will be dealt with by a person independent of the original decision-maker.

-If you are dissatisfied with our determination, you have the right to refer the matter to the Victorian Civil and Administrative Tribunal (VCAT) for review.
+If you are dissatisfied with our determination, or if we do not make a determination within 90 days of receiving your objection (not including any period of suspension), you have the right to refer the matter to the Victorian Civil and Administrative Tribunal (VCAT) for review.

 Refer to our information on FHOG appeals for guidance.

 We will not make a demand for payment while an objection to a FHOG decision is being considered.
 However, if you do not repay the FHOG or an associated penalty amount, interest will accrue on the outstanding amount calculated at the market and premium rates.